 The Vietnam War saw the United States – the world’s mightiest military power – attempt to prevent communists from taking South Vietnam.
 Many battles pitted the U.S. against the Viet Cong.
 The U.S. lost the war.
 Like war, litigation involves conflict.
 What can the Viet Cong teach us about litigating against an opponent with vastly superior resources?
 In this presentation, Mark (a former Air Force lawyer) teaches draws on his study of armed conflict and 33 years of legal experience to teach lawyers how to litigate against large firms and better funded opponents.
 Normally a 1/2 program.

 Would you like to clarify your thinking?
 Construct more persuasive arguments?
 Improve your writing?
 Reduce misunderstandings?
 You can.
 Just avoid using the verb to be.
 To be creates problems because we tend to use it like an equal sign.
 We say, “The cat is white.”
 But cat and white are two different concepts.
 Cat denotes an animal.
 White denotes a color.
 If we can’t use is, we must instead say something like, “The cat has white fur”—a more accurate statement.
 E-Prime is a form of English that avoids the verb to be.
+It is part of a field of study known as General Semantics.
+Mr. Cohen is a member of the Institute of General Semantics.
 In this presentation, Mark helps attendees see language in a new way -- a way that will improve their writing and clarity of thought.
 This is a 1/2 day program, but Mark can combine it with his Plain English program.

 Solo Practice for Fun and Profit